MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/static-web-app-with-swa-cli/connect-client-to-api.md

 Change the local React app code to use the Azure Function API.

-At this point in the article series, both the React client and the Azure Function API work both locally and remotely, _but_ they don't work together in either environment.
-The remote environment provides a proxy between the two environments but the local environment doesn't.
+At this point in the article series, both the React client and the Azure Function API work both locally and remotely.
+The remote Azure Static Web app provides a proxy between the React client and API.
+The local environment needs the same proxy so the local React client and API can work together.
 Use the Static Web App CLI (SWA CLI) to provide the proxied environment for your local app.

 Run both the React and Functions development environments, provided by each framework, then use those app URLs with the SWA CLI to provide the proxy between the two.